Last updated: 2 days

 In Arabic, there are no words like mine; yours; his or hers which we call possessive pronouns in English.
 There are several ways to express the same meaning.

-Let's have a look at a pretty easy and solid solution.
-You could for example repeat the thing being possessed and add the appropriate pronoun suffix.
+You could, for example, repeat the thing being possessed and add the appropriate pronoun suffix.

 This car is mine. | هٰذِهِ السَّيّارةُ سَيَّارَتِي |